 Developing a love of reading for every child

 Teachers share knowledge about authors and books, the language of books, reading stamina and how to choose books.
-To support this, for a minimum of twice a week, students will have a ‘stop everything and pick up a book’ time, reading a book of their choice in quiet.
+Students have a ‘stop everything and pick up a book’ time, reading a book of their choice in quiet.
 Teachers support this by having their own book out.
-English teachers support students in making book choices and monitor their progress through texts.

 Every child is benchmarked for their reading age and stage and provided with an appropriate book.
 Across the curriculum, students will have the opportunity to read widely in each subject area.

-We have made a significant investment in books relating to the different curriculum areas as well as reading for pleasure, in the development of our broad and balanced curriculum.
-This broadens students’ understanding of the world around them and introduces them to key vocabulary needed to become fluent readers with embedded subject knowledge.
+Our class books broaden students’ understanding of the world around them and introduce them to key vocabulary needed to become fluent readers with embedded subject knowledge.

 Key Stage 2 Book Club